KirstieJane/STEMMRoleModels/README.md

 * Improve visibility for researchers and developers by making a database that is easy to search with customizable keywords
 * Allow anyone to add researchers so the database can grow without relying on women promoting themselves
-* Provide information that is useful for making decisions on key note invitations such as links to blogs, social media, journal articles, youtube clips, previous invited presentations
+* Provide information that is useful for making decisions on key note invitations such as links to blogs, social media, journal articles, youtube clips, a list of previous invited presentations and testimonals.

+Everyone in the database will have the opportunity to identify themselves as one or more of a selection of different under-represented groups in STEMM.
+The goal is to ensure that ***conference organisers are able to access a diverse and representative group of the most exciting researchers in their field around the world***.

 ## Who are we?